PinkB4tman/QueryWatch/README.md

 # QueryWatch
-A repository to detect changes in a GraphQL api's where introspection is enabled.
+A repository containing scripts to detect changes in a GraphQL api's where introspection is enabled.

 Curent GraphQL api endpoints
 - hackerone.com/graphql